JoaoLSA/git-automations/README.md

 # git-automations

-Integrate changes with branches 'develop' and 'stage' automatically
+Automate push to other branches

 ## Getting started